-One word that characterizes WD Purple family the best is “surveillance” This means that WD Purple is capable of withstanding operating 24/7.
-It’s also able to take the surveillance of environment which is not always perfect.
+One word that characterizes WD Purple family the best is “surveillance.”
+This means that WD Purple is capable of withstanding operation of 24/7.
+Mostly these drives will be used for storing and recording videos.
+For example, in security systems.

 WD Gold are made for Data centers, to do enterprise solutions.
-These are the top shelf Hard drives, they are most sophisticated WD products.
-WD Re can handle 550 TB per year of data and 2 million hours Mean Time Between Failures.
+These are the top shelf hard drives.
+They are most sophisticated WD products.
+WD Gold can handle 550 TB per year of data and 2 million hours Mean Time Between Failures.
 The drive also features things like StableTrac, Multi-axis shock sensor, Dynamic fly height technology.
 They are the most expensive and up to date WD HDDs you can get.
 Same as WD Black, Gold comes with a 5-year warranty.

 Summing everything up

-Whether you need extra performance, reliability or maybe capacity WD can provide you with everything to get your job done.
-Surveillance gaming, network-assisted storage you name it!
+Whether you need extra performance, reliability or capacity WD can provide you with everything to get your job done.
+Surveillance, gaming, network-assisted storage you name it!
 And you can figure out exactly what you need with clever color coding.

 WD Blue HDDs are mainly used for general purpose storage, they are great all-rounders, and an average user can’t go wrong with Blue.

-WD Green is basically the as Blue, but it lacks a bit of performance.
-However, this is the most eko friendly HDD, and it’s quite cheap.
+WD Green is basically same as Blue, but it lacks a bit of performance.
+However, it is the most eco-friendly HDD, and it’s quite cheap.